kanliot/m3u-from-Youtube/README.md

 I've mucked around with only creating output for new videos, while halting when older content is reached.
 It works fine, but it's not in a shape to publish at this time.

 requires Bash, etc. should run on any Linux.

+#### pukkandan on reddit points out that
+    yt-dlp -O "#EXTINF:%(duration)s,%(upload_date>%d/%m/%Y)s %(title)s" -O webpage_url --playlist-end 10 https://www.youtube.com/c/somechannel/videos
+will work pretty much the same as this script, with the benefit of being a one-liner, and not requiring bash.